aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 Here are some of the benefits of using the solution outlined in this post:

-* Customers can use semantic versioning to communicate the impact of a release to users, making it easier to understand the risks and benefits of updating to a new version
+* Customers can use semantic versioning to communicate the impact of a release to users, making it easier to understand the risks and benefits of updating to a new version.
-* Customers can use App Runner to automatically deploy new versions of the application based on semantic versioning
+* Customers can use App Runner to automatically deploy new versions of the application based on semantic versioning.
-* Customers can use unique tags (based on build ID, git commit) for each version of the application, making tracking and managing the application versions easier
+* Customers can use unique tags (based on build ID, git commit) for each version of the application, making tracking and managing the application versions easier.
 * With this approach, customers can start following the best practices in versioning and releasing their software.
-Yet, they can still leverage App Runner to roll out these changes to their end users without worrying about the underlying infrastructure
+Yet, they can still leverage App Runner to roll out these changes to their end users without worrying about the underlying infrastructure.
-* The solution outlined in this post is scalable and can deploy multiple applications without additional cost
+* The solution outlined in this post is scalable and can deploy multiple applications without additional cost.

+---

 ## Solution Overview

 In this solution we use the following AWS services:
-* AWS App Runner - Fully managed container application service that makes it easy to quickly deploy containerized applications from source code repositories
+* AWS App Runner - Fully managed container application service that makes it easy to quickly deploy containerized applications from source code repositories.
-* AWS Lambda - Serverless compute service that allows you to run code without provisioning or managing servers
+* AWS Lambda - Serverless compute service that allows you to run code without provisioning or managing servers.
-* Amazon ECR - Fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images
+* AWS ECR - Fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-* Amazon EventBridge - Fully managed event bus that makes it easy to connect applications together using data from your own applications, Software-as-a-Service (SaaS) applications, and AWS services
+* AWS EventBridge - Fully managed event bus that makes it easy to connect applications together using data from your own applications, Software-as-a-Service (SaaS) applications, and AWS services.
-* Amazon S3 - Fully managed object storage service that offers industry-leading scalability, data availability, security, and performance
+* AWS S3 - Fully managed object storage service that offers industry-leading scalability, data availability, security, and performance.

 The following diagram shows the overall architecture of the solution: